anisbet/pipe/Readme.md

  -0<file_name>  : Name of a text file to use as input as alternative to taking input on STDIN.
  -1<c0,c1,...cn>: Increment the value stored in given column(s).
 Works on both integers and
                   strings.
 Example: 1 -1c0 => 2, aaa -1c0 => aab, zzz -1c0 => aaaa.
+                  You can optionally change the increment step by a given value.
+                  '10' '-1c0:-1' => 9.
  -2<cn:[start]> : Adds a field to the data that auto increments starting at a given integer.
                   Example: a|b|c -2'c1:100' => a|100|b|c, a|101|b|c, a|102|b|c, etc. This
                   function occurs last in the order of operations.
 The auto-increment value